THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

 The Chronic Pain Management Sourcebook is a compassionate and comprehensive look at the management of chronic pain for men and women who suffer from chronic pain as well as their families.

 Medical journalist David Drum's well-reviewed sourcebook looks at the causes of chronic pain, and suggests a number of practical ways to manage it, cope with it, and live with it.
-A useful and supportive resource, The Chronic Pain Management Sourcebook includes a great many tips for managing chronic pain These include practical strategies for mitigating pain including meditation, distraction, stress reduction, visualization, social support, hypnosis, dietary changes, exercise and more.
+A useful and supportive resource, The Chronic Pain Management Sourcebook includes chapters on surgery and useful pharmacological drugs as well as a great many tips for managing chronic pain and practical strategies such as meditation, distraction, stress reduction, visualization, social support, hypnosis, specific dietary changes, exercise and more.

 GOODREADS RATED 5 STARS